frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset.md

 1. Select the Item Code, the Item Name and Asset Category will be fetched automatically.
 1. Select who is the Asset Owner, i.e. Company, Supplier, or Customer.
 1. Select the Company/Supplier/Customer.
+1. Select the Purchase Receipt/Invoice.
+Purchase Date and Gross Purchase Amount will be fetched automatically.
 1. Select a Location.
 Eg: Mumbai Office.
-1. Enter the Purchase Date.
-1. Enter the Gross Purchase Amount.
+This will be fetched automatically if specified in Purchase Receipt items table
 1. Enter an Available for use Date to set the date from which the Asset is available for use.
 The depreciation for the first period will be calculated from this date.
 1. Tick the 'Is Existing Asset' checkbox if you're recording an existing Asset.
 1. Save and Submit.